nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The message bodies can be encrypted (`messagelog-encryption-enabled = true`) when stored to the database.
 The encryption is symmetric, the used cipher is AES-CTR, and the encryption is performed using Java code.

-When the encryption is switched on, the implementation expects to find the keystore in the location pointed by `messagelog-keystore`.
+When encryption is switched on, the implementation expects to find the keystore in the location pointed by `messagelog-keystore`.
 The keystore should contain an encryption key with the identifier specified in `messagelog-key-id`.
 The keystore password is specified in `messagelog-keystore-password`.

 For example, add the following to `/etc/xroad/conf.d/local.ini`: